Antigua and Barbuda

 recognising Her Majesty Queen Elizabeth II as Head of State.

-She is represented by the Governor-General, Her Excellency Dame Louise Agnetha Lake-Tack G.C.M.G.
+She is represented by the Governor-General, His Excellency Sir Rodney Williams, GCMG.
 The country has a bicameral

 legislature and a mature social democratic party system, based